 Depending on the nature of the modification, different supporting documents will need to be supplied.
 Original supporting documentation that will be affected must be amended and provided with the modification application.

 If an applicant is dissatisfied with Council’s determination of an application, they may request a review of a development application determination under section 8.2, 8.3, 8.4 and 8.5 of the EP&A Act, except for the following application types:

 - complying development certificates

 - Crown development.

-The review must be completed within six (6) months of the determination of the application.
-Therefore it is advisable to lodge the application for review as soon as possible to allow Council adequate time to reassess the application and conduct any required notification or advertising processes.
-A S96AB (review of a section 96 determination) application must be lodged within 28 days from the date of the original decision.
-Please note that the request for a review under section 82A means that the whole determination is open for review and if you are only concerned with one condition it may be more appropriate to lodge a section 96 application.
+The review must be completed within 6 months of the determination of the application — it's advisable to lodge the application for review as soon as possible to allow Council time to reassess the application and conduct any required notification or advertising processes.

-A review can also be undertaken at an applicant’s request under Section 82B of the Environmental Planning and Assessment Act 1979 where Council does not accept a development application (i.e. it is rejected and not determined).
+A review can also be undertaken at an applicant’s request under section 8.2, 8.3 and 8.4 of the EP&A Act where Council does not accept a development application (that is, it is rejected and not determined).
 The application will be reconsidered by a person with a higher level of delegation than the original determination.
-A statement of support must be submitted with the application, stating the reasons why Council should review its decision.
+A statement of support must be submitted with the application stating the reasons why Council should review its decision.

-While Council Officers cannot prepare your development documentation or provide legal advice, they can offer tips on where to find the relevant information and what documentation is required to be submitted with your application.
+While Council staff cannot prepare your documentation or provide legal advice, we can offer tips on where to find relevant information and what documentation is required.
 We aim to work with you towards a successful outcome as quickly and cost effectively as possible.
-Check the pre-lodgement advice page for more information or call us on 4980 0255 or email email@example.com